IRC (Internet Relay Chat) is the longest standing chat standard on the Internet.

-Web-based chat - Account is not needed.
+Web-based IRC access - Registration is not needed.
 Installation is not needed.

 - This should connect you to the selected channel (#finki if you followed the instruction), where you can send public messages to all users in the channel or see a list of connected users to the channel and send a personal message to them.